Amadour is a contemporary artist working at the intersection of painting, music, and architectural memory

 Amadour is a queer, Latinx, non-binary, first-generation American artist, musician, and writer from Reno, Nevada, with roots in Mexico and Colombia.
 Their interdisciplinary practice spans geometric abstraction, orchestral pop ballads, and critical essays.
 Their work reevaluates diasporic memory, often centering Nevadan queer, Latinx, Black, and Hollywood histories—treating interdisciplinarity as a visual and sonic space for the disremembered.

-Amadour exhibits as an artist with Kotaro Nukaga (Tokyo, Japan), FF Projects (San Pedro Garza Garcia, Mexico), and Emma Scully Gallery (New York, USA), and has curated exhibitions with Gallery Common (Tokyo, Japan), and The Krause Collection (Des Moines, USA), the latter earning them the 2023 Art Directors Association of Iowa (ADAI) Award.
-Their art has been featured in The Argonaut, Observer, Artillery Magazine, ARTnews Japan, Brutus, Exibart, Cultbytes, amongst others.
+Amadour exhibits internationally with Kotaro Nukaga (Tokyo, Japan), FF Projects (San Pedro Garza García, Mexico), and Emma Scully Gallery (New York, USA), and has curated exhibitions with Gallery Common (Tokyo, Japan), and The Krause Collection (Des Moines, USA), the latter earning them the 2023 Art Directors Association of Iowa (ADAI) Award.
+Their art has been featured in The Argonaut, Observer, Artillery Magazine, ARTnews Japan, Brutus, Exibart, Cultbytes, among others.

 Amadour released their debut EP, Western Movie Dream, in early 2023 to acclaim from music and art critics.
-Their upcoming second EP, The Myth of Amadour: Odyssey of a High Desert Balladeer, offers a stripped-down prelude to their debut album, I Was Born in the Silver, and I Died There Too, with orchestral arrangements by Alan G. Frausto.
+Their upcoming second EP, The Myth of Amadour: Odyssey of a High Desert Balladeer, offers a stripped-down prelude to their debut album, I Was Born in the Silver, and I Died There Too, with orchestral arrangements by Alan G. Frausto and in collaboration with the Pannonia Film Orchestra in Budapest, Hungary.
 Together, these projects explore themes of memory, longing, and myth through cinematic ballads and dreamlike pop.
-Amadour has performed at legacy venues, including The Hotel Café and The Viper Room, as well as the main stage at Northern Nevada Pride, and will be featured in an upcoming performance at Greater Palm Springs Pride in November 2025.
-Amadour was awarded the 2025 Nevada Arts Council grant to support their recording initiatives.
+Amadour has performed at legacy venues, including The Hotel Café and The Viper Room, as well as the main stage at Northern Nevada Pride and Greater Palm Springs Pride.
+Amadour was awarded the 2025 Nevada Arts Council Grant for Artists with funding from the National Endowment for the Arts toward their recording initiatives.

-Additional highlights include composing essays for the Holt/Smithson Foundation and the Richard Diebenkorn Foundation; serving as the 2025 Visiting Artist at the University of Nevada, Reno and MFA scholarship juror; lecturing with the United Nations Association and the International Association of Art Critics (AICA); and conducting workshops at the E.L.
+Additional highlights include composing essays for the Holt/Smithson Foundation and the Richard Diebenkorn Foundation; serving as the 2025 Visiting Artist at the University of Nevada, Reno and MFA scholarship juror; lecturing with Santa Monica College, the United Nations Association, and the International Association of Art Critics (AICA); and conducting workshops at the E.L.
 Cord Museum School at the Nevada Museum of Art, the Boys and Girls Club of Northern Nevada, and Artown.
-Their writing is featured in frieze, ARTnews, and The Brooklyn Rail, among many others; cited in ArtReview, Monthly Art, and included in the permanent archives of the Getty Research Institute Library.
+Their writing is featured in frieze, ARTnews, and The Brooklyn Rail, among many others; cited in ArtReview, Mousse Magazine, Monthly Art, Sotheby’s The Now & Contemporary Evening Auction [New York] provenance literature, and included in the permanent archives of the Getty Research Institute Library.
 Amadour co-founded WHO IS SEEN Magazine in 2024 and continues to contribute to several publications.
 For writing bylines, please click here.

 Amadour is also a proud board member of Ms. Dan’s Chinese, a Miami-based non-profit that focuses on language education.